 Finally you should click in the Update button to make sure you store these changes:

 At this point your service will also show as Active in the Services list:

 At any point in time you can change any of the details in this page.
-Please note that any change in this page in a production web app, might cause the disruption for subscribers of your website notifications.
-Specially any GCM/FCM server keys, VAPID or Safari Push certificates make it impossible to send messages to older subscribers.
+Please note that any erroneous change in these settings in a production web app, might cause the disruption for your subscribers.